Red Robin (identity)

-Red Robin is a name that has been used by several fictional superheroes appearing in American comic books published by DC Comics.
+Red Robin is a name that has been used by several superheroes appearing in American comic books published by DC Comics.
 The identity was first used in the future timeline of the 1996 miniseries Kingdom Come, where a middle-aged Dick Grayson reclaims the Robin mantle and becomes Red Robin.
 His uniform is closer to Batman's in design than any previous Robin uniform.
 Red Robin then reappeared in promotional material for the DC Countdown miniseries; eventually, it was revealed that this Red Robin was not Dick Grayson, but rather Jason Todd, who appeared under the cape and cowl.
 This was the first time the identity had been used in the main DC Universe reality.
 During the "Scattered Pieces" tie-in to the "Batman R.I.P." storyline, Ulysses Armstrong briefly appears as Red Robin.
 In 2009, a new ongoing series was introduced titled Red Robin starring Tim Drake (then under the name Tim Wayne) in the role.
 Drake was the third Robin before assuming the Red Robin persona.

 Main continuity incarnations

 Jason Todd

 In Countdown to Final Crisis #14, Jason dons the outfit in the "Bat Bunker" (Earth-51's equivalent to the Batcave) as he and Earth-51 Batman join the fight raging on the Earth above the bunker.
 Jason keeps his new suit and identity for the rest of his tenure as a "Challenger of the Unknown", only to discard it on his return to New Earth and revert to his "Red Hood" street clothing.

 At the start of Countdown, Jason Todd resumes the persona of the Red Hood and rescues a woman from Duela Dent (Two-Face's daughter).
-After a Monitor shoots and kills Duela, he attempts to kill Jason, but is stopped by a second Monitor.
+After a Monitor kills Duela, he attempts to kill Jason, but is stopped by a second Monitor.
 This second Monitor apologizes to Jason before they both disappear, leaving Jason alone with Duela's body.
 Later, at Duela's funeral, Jason hides until all of the Teen Titans have left except Donna Troy.
 Jason tells her what happened the night of Duela's death, and about the dueling Monitors.
 He knows that both he and Donna Troy have come back from the dead, and wonders which of them is next on the Monitor's hit list.
 The two are then attacked by the Forerunner, but before she can kill them, the apologetic Monitor stops her, and recruits Jason and Donna for a mission to the Palmerverse (a section of the Nanoverse discovered by Ray Palmer), in an attempt to find Palmer.
 During the trip, Jason takes it upon himself to name the Monitor "Bob".
 Jason seems to have a romantic interest in Donna, and is shown to be visibly disgruntled when her old boyfriend, Kyle Rayner, joins their group as they take their tour to the 52 Earths which comprise the Multiverse.